North Shore Aikido

 JOSHUA WEISER, 4th Dan Shidoin

 Weiser Sensei teaches at seminars throughout the Midwest.
-He holds the rank of 4th degree black belt and Shidoin (Certified Aikido Instructor).
+He holds the rank of 5th degree black belt and Sensei (Teacher of Aikido).
 Mr. Weiser is the Midwest Regional Event Coordinator for the AAA and participates as a AAA Chicagoland Testing Committee Member.